richnologies/ngx-stripe/projects/ngx-stripe/README.md

 5. Added [`Container Style`](https://stripe.com/docs/js/element/the_element_container) functionality support
 6. A [`Migration`](https://github.com/richnologies/ngx-stripe/blob/main/MIGRATION.md) guide has been added with details of what have changed
 7. The new version of library is compatible from Angular 6+ major versions.
 Check the `Installation` section to see how to install an older version.
-8. All documentation has been moved to a new [docs site](https://richnologies.gitbook.io/ngx-stripe/)
+8. All documentation has been moved to a new [docs site](https://docs.ngx-stripe.dev/)

 In order to ease the transition, we are naming the old version of the library `legacy` and we have created some `npm tags` to make it easy to install older versions.

-Finally, we are aware this library has been abandon for many months.
-A new **SLA** has been stablish, so we will try to answer any open issues within the week.

 ## Features